MichaelsPlayground/CanteenAppNtag424/readme.md

 All data is secured by a 12 bytes long checksum based on a SHA-256 hash calculation but shortened to have a complete (exported) file size of 48 bytes.

+# Virtual Cyclic Records File

+As the NTAG424DNA tag does not provide a Cyclic Records File I'm using a **Virtual Cyclic Records File** that can be placed in a Standard File and acts like a real Cyclic Records File.
+On file creation you set a key and maximum number of records.

+Each record has a fixed size of 16 bytes and a maximum number of records of 10 entries.

+You can add a record, show the last record, get a list with all records (sorted by storage time) and clear the complete file.

+All **writing access** is secured by a key using a key derivation (PBKDF2, 10000 iterations, 16 bytes resulting key length, algorithm PBKDF2WithHmacSHA1).

+All data is secured by a 12 bytes long checksum based on a SHA-256 hash calculation but shortened to a multiple of 16 bytes export size.

 # data security

 This app is a sample application showing the functionality **but not optimized for security**.
 For example the